yash-garg-cs/yash-garg-cs/README.md

 - 😄 I'm currently working on web development
 - ✍️ I’m currently learning more in java & DSA
 - 👯 I’m looking to collaborate  on any open source project on web designing
-- 🙋‍♂️ Ask me about Java , kotlin and oops
+- 🙋‍♂️ Ask me about Java , AWS and oops
 - 🏠 How to reach me  <a href="https://www.linkedin.com/in/yash-garg-8a0930213/"><img alt="LinkedIn" width="62px" height="18px" src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/></a>
 <br/>
 <br/>